Basic Approach

 Prevention of overwork

 As part of our effort to prevent overwork and promote work-style reform, we have set a Group policy of reducing total annual actual working hours to less than 2,000 hours.
-We are promoting monthly efforts to control and provide guidance on long working hours.
+We control and supervise long working hours every month and are taking steps to reduce total working hours.

 Living wage above minimum wage